bcgov/von/docs/_getting_started/get-started.md

 # What's the Problem?

 To understand the business problem that VON is trying to solve, take a look at the [About](/about) page on this site.
-There's are links at the top of that page to some webinars about the problem we're trying to solve - take a listen.
+There is a link at the top of that page to a webinar about the problem we're trying to solve - take a listen.
 Or, just read the About page text.
 Come back here once you've gone through that material.

 # Where's the Blockchain?